Have a look at our article “Things to Do in Montreal this Summer 2019” for more updated ideas and things to do for the summer season.

 5. Montreal en Lumière Festival

-Montreal en Lumière, responsible for the famous annual Nuit Blanche, is an all time winter favourite.
-In its mission to help Montrealers “take back winter”, the festival offers music performances, gastronomic events, art to boot, and yes Nuit Blanche, where the city doesn’t sleep and there are pockets of activities, events, and exhibits speckled all around town.
-From Feburary 22 to March 4 2018.
+Montreal en Lumière, responsible for the famous annual Nuit Blanche, is an all-time winter favourite.
+In its mission to help Montrealers “take back winter,” the festival offers music performances, gastronomic events, and art to boot.
+The city won’t sleep on Saturday, March 2 when pockets of activities, events, and exhibits will take over the town for Nuit Blanche.
+The whole festival, however runs from Feburary 21 to March 3, 2019.
 For more information, click here.

 3. Go Skating!